vrajkumarpatel/Portfolio_Website/README.md

    # Create a .env.local file in the root directory
    touch .env.local

-   # Add your Resend API key
+   # Add your Resend API key (if using contact form features)
    RESEND_API_KEY=your_resend_api_key_here
    ```